basic logo

 Habitat

-Habitat, pond, Contra Costa County
+Contra Costa County

-Habitat, pond, Contra Costa County
+Contra Costa County.

 Habitat, pond, San Mateo County

-Habitat, breeding pond, Santa Lucia Preserve, Monterey County.
+Habitat, San Mateo County Habitat, San Mateo County Habitat, breeding pond, Santa Lucia Preserve, Monterey County.
+Courtesy of David Keegan & Susan Whitford Habitat, breeding pond, Santa Lucia Preserve, Monterey County.
 Courtesy of David Keegan & Susan Whitford

-Habitat, coastal marsh, Marin County Habitat, Riverside County wetlands
+Habitat, coastal marsh, Marin County Habitat, Riverside County wetlands Habitat, coastal lagoon, Marin County

-Habitat, small coastal pond, Marin County, during different seasons
+Habitat, small coastal pond, Marin County, shown during different seasons Breeding pond, Contra Costa County

-Habitat, Alameda County
+Habitat, Alameda County Habitat, small creek,

-Habitat, small creek, Contra Costa County
+Contra Costa County

-Habitat, small drainage San Luis Obispo County © Patrick Briggs
+Habitat, small drainage, San Luis Obispo County © Patrick Briggs

-Breeding area, Contra Costa County Habitat, Contra Costa County
+Breeding area, Contra Costa County

 Short Videos

 Two male California Red-legged Frogs are seen here in a Contra Costa County pond in March in amplexus with California Toads (possibly females.)
 Male toads attempt to wrestle the frogs off their prospective mates.
 When they grab the frogs, the frogs give their low chuckling release call, while the toads make their peeping release call.
 The video also starts and ends with the frog release calls.
 A bunch of juvenile California Red-legged Frogs sit around on a sunny summer afternoon in a pond in Contra Costa County.
-Adult frogs sitting around in ponds in Contra Costa and Marin Counties.
+Adult frogs in ponds in Contra Costa and Marin Counties.

 Description